sengourav/sengourav/README.md

-- 🔭 I’m currently working on Machine Learning Project and Android App development.
+- 🔭 I’m currently working on Transformers and Large Language Models.

 - 🌱 My favourite programming language is PYTHON.

-- 👯 I’m looking to collaborate on ANDROID APP DEVELOPMENT and MACHINE LEARNING.
+- 👯 I’m looking to collaborate on projects related to Transformers, LLMs, and tasks related to Computer Vision.
 <!--
 - 🤔 I’m looking for help with
 - 💬 Ask me about